 The second step of website translation is taking your translated content and importing it into your website so you can start doing business all over the world.

 If you’ve gone down the professional services translation route and hired a translator so you can have separate content for different territories, you’ll need to set those up — manually (copying and pasting!) – not an option for a fast turnaround.

 Now, it’s time to configure the technical aspect of translating a website.

 You’ll need to register versions of your domain name with the appropriate country code top-level domain (ccTLD) for each target country, then set up your website to host the translated content.

-There are a couple of options to consider – you might decide to go with a WordPress multisite solution or to use separate sites, or even easier use a single site with a multilingual plugin that also takes care of the translation side of things.
+There are a couple of options to consider – you might decide to go with a WordPress multisite solution or use separate sites, or even easier use a single site with a multilingual plugin that also takes care of the translation side of things.